swc4848a/node-capwap/doc/faq.md

 fcldd_handler defined all the json cmd handler entry
 grep the json cmd from the /var/log/capwap.log and search the url in fcldd_handler
-then you can get the enttry of that configuration
+then you can get the entry of that configuration

 ### Data channel dtls setup thead